git-token/documentation/evaluating_projects_with_gittoken.md

 **1) What does the token do and what are the token economics?**

-This might be hard for some to hear but [not everything needs to be a token](https://medium.com/@bryn.bellomy/not-every-app-needs-a-coin-69305aecb43f).
-However, with the current hype around ICOs everything is becoming one.
+[Not everything needs to be a token](https://medium.com/@bryn.bellomy/not-every-app-needs-a-coin-69305aecb43f), but at the moment everything is becoming one.
 Understanding what a token does and why those functions can’t be managed by an existing token (or to go further, why the platform or service benefits from decentralization) is critical.
 Note that this isn't to say that tokens are inherently bad - tokens that provide the right incentives and utility can create more robust and stable ecosystems.

 As [Nick Tomaino of Rune Capital points out](https://thecontrol.co/on-token-value-e61b10b6175e), there are really four major kinds of tokens: traditional asset tokens, usage tokens, work tokens, and hybrid tokens.